luiscoco/eShop_Tutorial-Step6_Adding_Chatbot/README.md

 If chat is not present or is false, the property is false

+## 2. Add the ChatBot button image in the wwwroot folder

-## 2. Load Nuget packages for AI in WebApp project
+## 3. Load Nuget packages for AI in WebApp project

 We have to load the Microsoft.Extensions.AI Nuget packages